TheNinza/dsa-visualizer/public/theory/dfs.md

      d[v]-when v is discovered(grayed) and f[v]-when search finishes examining its adjacency list (v is blackened).

-These time stamps are intergers between 1 and 2|v| and for every vertex u,
+These time stamps are integers between 1 and 2|v| and for every vertex u,

         d[u]<f[u]